TaskTree Class

 This is useful for running a task only when a condition is met and the data needed to evaluate this condition is not known until previously started tasks finish.
 In this way, the setup handler dynamically decides whether to start the corresponding task normally or skip it and report success or an error.
 For more information about inter-task data exchange, see Storage.

-When a running task finishes, the task tree invokes an optionally provided done or error handler.
-Both handlers should always take a const reference to the associated task class object:
+When a running task finishes, the task tree invokes an optionally provided done handler.
+The handler should take a const reference to the associated task class object:

 const auto onSetup = [](QProcess &process) {